softwareQinc/qasmtools/README.md

 To use the code in this repository, add `qasmtools/include` as an include directory.

-## Qiskit specifications
+## OpenQASM 2.0 standard specifications
-In order to use Qiskit specifications instead of the OpenQASM 2.0 standard, set the compile definition `USE_QISKIT_SPECS=true`.
+In order to use the OpenQASM 2.0 standard instead of Qiskit specifications, set the compile definition `USE_OPENQASM2_SPECS=true`.

 ## Unit testing
 ```bash